justincy/signs-of-the-second-coming/notes.md

 Unfortunately, I don't yet have a way to denote that events are concurrent.
 The only thing I've thought of is to have concurrent events point to each other: "a -> b" and "b -> a".

+Study the separation of the wheat from the tares before the burning.

+I'd like to create an interactive website for exploring the signs.
+When clicking on a sign, it would show a side panel that lists related scriptures, perhaps a description, and display a subgraph showing all signs before and after the selected sign.
+Would use an SVG output of the graph.
+Will probably need a build process for assembling the scripture list.
+Could do it client-side on demand for starters, maybe.
+Could also try rendering with d3.js; maybe the layout would be more natural.